mcdu/goldenglobes/README.md

 # goldenglobes
-This project is a tool for extracting award ceremony information given a dataset of tweets related to that ceremony.
+This (unfinished) project is a tool for extracting award ceremony information given a dataset of tweets related to that ceremony.
 This initial version focuses on the 2015 Golden Globes to try to determine:

 1. Host(s) (for the entire ceremony)
 2. Award Names